conradwt/zero-to-graphql-using-elixir/README.md

     open http://localhost:4000/graphiql
     ```

-7.  enter and run GraphQL query
+7.  enter the below GraphQL query on the left side of the browser window

     ```graphql
     {